 Dazhi Chong, Ph.D.

-As an assistant professor of school of management, dazhi chong received Ph.D in information technology from Old Dominion University, Norfolk, Va, M.S. in computer application technique from Hefei University of Technology, China.
+As an associate professor of school of management, dazhi chong received Ph.D in information technology from Old Dominion University, Norfolk, Va, M.S. in computer application technique from Hefei University of Technology, China.
 Before joining CLU, he was an adjunct faculty in IT department of Old Dominion University.
-In the past four years, He has taught a number of IT courses such as “Information Systems for International Business,” “Object-Oriented Programming with JAVA,” "Information Technology Management," "Enterprise Architecture and Computing Algorithms," and “Database Concepts”.
+In the past six years, He has taught a number of IT courses such as “Information Systems for International Business,” “Object-Oriented Programming with JAVA,” "Information Technology Management," "Enterprise Architecture and Computing Algorithms," and “Database Concepts”.

 Dazhi Chong's research covers a wide range of topics in the IT discipline, including Information Systems, Social Network Analysis, Computer Supported Cooperative Work, Data Mining, and Financial Analysis.
 He has published papers in a wide range of scholarly refereed journals and conferences.